 The primary source of national population data will come from Statistics Canada.
-The Link above is from 2006.
+The Population Census Data is from 2016 the last census data available.
 You simply enter the website, enter the name of your community, and all kinds of information will appear!
 Statistics Canada information includes:

 - Population and Dwelling Counts (how many homes)

 - Population Density

 - Age and Gender

-- Common-Law and Marital Status - Types of Homes (i.e. type of construction and when constructed) - Family and Household Characteristics (e.g., income) - Mother Tongue and Languages - Immigrant Status and Citizenship - Mobility Status (i.e. how often people move) - Aboriginal Populations - Educational Information and Field and Location of Study - Labour Force Employment and Occupation, Earning and Income - Mode of Transportation to Work
+- Common-Law and Marital Status

+- Types of Homes (i.e. type of construction and when constructed)

+- Family and Household Characteristics (e.g., income)

+- Mother Tongue and Languages

+- Immigrant Status and Citizenship

+- Mobility Status (i.e. how often people move)

+- Aboriginal Populations

+- Educational Information and Field and Location of Study

+- Labour Force Employment and Occupation, Earning and Income

+- Mode of Transportation to Work